consensus-shipyard/mir/pkg/blockchain/README.md

 ## Operation

-We will now walk though how the different modules interact with each other.
+We will now walk through how the different modules interact with each other.
 At the start, the application module must initialize the BCM by sending it an _InitBlockchain_ event which contains the initial state.
 The BCM creates a genesis block with an empty payload and stores it together with the initial state.
-It then instruct the miner module to start mining via a _NewHead_ event.
+It then instructs the miner module to start mining via a _NewHead_ event.
-In order to start mining, the miner module request a payload (_PayloadRequest_) from the application module.
+In order to start mining, the miner module requests a payload (_PayloadRequest_) from the application module.
 The miner now starts to mine and the initialization sequence of the node is completed.

 Now, the node will remain inactive (other than mining a block) until a new block has been mined.
 This block can either be mined by this node's miner or by another node's miner.
-In the first case, the miner will send the new block to its BCM and brodcast the block to all other nodes via the broadcast module (_NewBlock_ event).
+In the first case, the miner will send the new block to its BCM and broadcast the block to all other nodes via the broadcast module (_NewBlock_ event).

 The BCM will then check whether or not it can connect this block to its tree of blocks.
 If it cannot connect the block, we call it an orphan block.
-Such cases can occur if the block's parent was mined by another node and the broadcast message of for this block has not (yet) reached this node.
+Such cases can occur if the block's parent was mined by another node and the broadcast message for this block has not (yet) reached this node.
-The BCM will try to resolve these problems with the help of the synchronizer, which would coordinate with other nodes to get the missing blocks.
+The BCM will try to resolve these problems with the help of the synchronizer, which will coordinate with other nodes to get the missing blocks.
 This procedure will be described below.

 The BCM now potentially has multiple blocks to add; the new block and possibly a chain of additional blocks from the synchronizer.